are an unappreciated treasure, with 4,000 species from tiny Perdita

 Bees are descended from wasps.
 Most wasps are carnivores; they either prey upon or parasitize other little creatures, mostly other insects, and use this rich protein source to feed their babies.
 Many millions of years ago, when the first flowering plants begun to bloom, some wasps made a switch from hunting prey to gathering pollen for their brood.
 Perhaps they were hunting for insects that visited flowers and ate some of the pollen along with their prey.
 It didn’t take much to find the advantages of consuming pollen over hunting.
 Pollen is also rich in proteins and doesn’t fight back so it is easy to imagine why they were happy to become vegetarians.
 Gathering pollen and nectar requires certain adaptations different from those of hunters; so they started to change to meet these requirements and consequently became bees.

 Most bees have very furry bodies and the hairs are feathery, better for trapping loose pollen.
-If you observe bees or bumble bees at flowers you will notice that some are totally covered by pollen grains.
+If you observe bees or bumble bees visiting flowers you will notice that some are totally covered by pollen grains.

 1. Pollen covered Diadasia.
 2. Plumose hairs (trapping pollen grains)